Optimal Infinity-Quasiconformal Immersions: Abstract

 \section{Abstract}

 For a Hamiltonian $K \in C^2(\R^{N \by n})$ and a map $u:\Om \sub \R^n \!\larrow \R^N$, we consider the supremal functional

 The ``Euler-Lagrange" PDE associated to \eqref{1} is the quasilinear system

 Here $K_P$ is the derivative and $[K_P]^\bot$ is the projection on its nullspace. \eqref{1} and \eqref{2} are the fundamental objects of vector-valued Calculus of Variations in $L^\infty$ and first arose in recent work of the author \cite{K1}-\cite{K6}.
-Herein we apply our results to Geometric Analysis by choosing as $K$ the dilation function $K(P)={|P|^2}{\det(P^\top\!
-P)^{-1/n}}$ which measures the deviation of $u$ from being conformal.
+Herein we apply our results to Geometric Analysis by choosing as $K$ the dilation function

+which measures the deviation of $u$ from being conformal.
 Our main result is that appropriately defined minimisers of \eqref{1} solve \eqref{2}.
 Hence, PDE methods can be used to study optimised quasiconformal maps.
 Nonconvexity of $K$ and appearance of interfaces where $[K_P]^\bot$ is discontinuous cause extra difficulties.
 When $n=N$, this approach has previously been followed by Capogna-Raich \cite{CR} and relates to Teichm\"uller's theory.
 In particular, we disprove a conjecture appearing therein.